Live Demo (Recording) of How to Make Easy Matcha Latte

 Do you want to learn how to make a green tea latte taste delicious?
 You're in the right place!
 Today we're going to cover how to make a green tea latte the traditional way, as well as fast, cold, and coffee house options.

-Matcha has two unique characteristics in its farming and processing: the first is that it’s shade-grown for three weeks before it is harvested.
-And second, when it is processed, the stems and veins of the plant are removed.
+Matcha has two unique characteristics in its farming and processing: first shade-grown for three weeks before it is harvested.
+Second, the plant`s stems and veins are removed when it`s processed.

 In other words, matcha is not simply ground green tea leaves of any variety.